-SEO For Photographers: How To Get Noticed By Google
+SEO For Photographers: How To Get Found By The Right Clients And Noticed By Google

 Few business and marketing challenges cause more frustration than does SEO for photographers.